 Portland, ME 04101

-I am using statistical models to explain how ocean-atmosphere variability influences the frequency and probability of extreme warming events in the upper ocean, termed ocean heat waves.
+I am using statistical models to explain how regional climate variability influences the frequency and probability of extreme warming events (ocean heat waves) in the upper ocean.

 Are you Hillary Scannell?
 If so, log in to edit your profile.